Still Learning Programme 2023/24

 Understanding how the embryo is always present in the adult can sound very esoteric and out of reach in your clinical practice, the intention is to simplify and help support an embodied sense in ourselves and in our hands-on work.

-with Sarah Nesling ,Penel Meredith and guests …. possibly Autumn 2024
+with Sarah Nesling ,Penel Meredith and guests …… running again by popular request

 This is a very practical course covering the anatomy, physiology and psychoemotional aspects of pregnancy, birth, obstetric interventions, the postnatal period, and common ailments.
 It has emerged from the twenty years working in the Low-Cost Mother and Baby clinic in London where Sarah and Penel treated hundreds of babies alongside each other, sometimes sharing tricky cases and being available to support each other.
 They developed a down to earth, flexible way of working with mothers and babies and hopefully partners together as part of a whole early field where everything cycles between mother and baby.
 Ideally this is supported by partners family and friends.
 The approach is Biodynamic, orienting to mother and baby, recognising specific patterns presenting in the baby alongside any birth issues cycling in the mother.
 There is an emphasis on the verbal skills needed for this sensitive and wonderful work and on developing the supportive holding field.